mongodb/docs/source/applications/aggregation.rst

     other : { foo : 5 }
    }

-The following example :term:`pipelines <pipeline>` pivots data to create a set of author names grouped by tags applied to an article.
+The following example aggregation operation pivots data to create a set of author names grouped by tags applied to an article.
 Call the aggregation framework by issuing the following
 command:

 .. code-block:: javascript

-   db.runCommand(
-   { aggregate : “article”, pipeline : [
+   db.article.aggregate(
      { $project : {
         author : 1,
         tags : 1,